Here are links offering a variety of formats to access materials related to Frederic Laloux’s Reinventing Organizations.

 - The Wiki, beautifully described as “a labor of love, the work of a joyful community, dedicated to soulful organizations everywhere coming to life.”

 - Enspiral Network from New Zealand is a leading light: sharing their own governance docs and publishing great articles (such as Rich Bartlett’s piece on “The Vibes Theory of Organisational Design”), in the context of running a DIY social enterprise support network.
 More recently Rich has posted Resources for decentralised organising: a mega list of handbooks and toolkits for groups working without top-down management from social movements to workplaces.
+Speaking of Rich, check out his group The Hum.

 - Leadermorphosis podcast hosted by Lisa Gill on self-management and progressive organisations; each episode features a guest thought leader or practitioner.